stefphd/alglib-cmake/README.md

 $ cmake --install . --prefix path/to/install/dir
 ```

 The sources of the ALGLIB 4.08.0 Free Edition, released under the GPL license for personal and academic use, are automatically downloaded from the [officicial site](https://www.alglib.net/download.php) into the `alglib` folder.
-However, if you want to use your own version of ALGLIB, you may need to edit `ALGLIB_SOURCE_DIR` in the CMake file (default `alglib`).
+However, if you want to use your own version of ALGLIB, you may need to edit the CMake variable `alglib_SOURCE_DIR` (default `${CMAKE_SOURCE_DIR}/alglib`).

 You can either build a static or a shared (dynamic) library (option `BUILD_SHARED_LIBS`).
 A test example `minnlc_d_sparse` is also built; see the [ALGLIB doc](https://www.alglib.net/translator/man/manual.cpp.html#example_minnlc_d_sparse).